dritonpr/MergeFiles/README.md

 #### Parameters:
 - `files`: A collection of .ZIP files, submitted as Form-Data.
 This method supports the submission of multiple .ZIP files, each of which can be up to 100 MB (3 GB optionally, it's managed by appsettings.json variable).
 I've chosen to use multipart/form-data for file uploads.
-This is a common choice for file uploads in web applications.
+This format is standard for sending files over HTTP and is supported by many HTTP clients and libraries.
+The decision to use multipart/form-data is because it allows sending large files efficiently without the need to base64 encode them.
 Its support is widespread, making it easy to interact with from various clients (like browsers, curl, or Postman).
 #### Responses:
 - `200 OK`: If the operation is successful.
 The response body will contain the merged .ZIP file.
 - `400 Bad Request`: If the request is malformed or if any input .ZIP file is corrupted.